kanru-wang/notes/simple_deployment.md

 - Inter-job dependencies
 - Start an AWS ECR container or EC2 instance
 - Integrate CloudWatch for logging and monitoring
-- The following 3 points (which can also be done in Ansible)
+- The following 3 steps (which can also be done with Ansible).
+Notice that these 3 steps are run in a docker container running on AWS ECS.
     - Pull and pre-processing data
     - Run model inference
     - Output post-processing